-Perhaps I'm biased since it's the one form of fitness I've ever unconditionally loved, but it always bums me out when people dismiss yoga for being "too easy."
+Perhaps I'm biased since it's the one form of fitness I've always loved unconditionally, but it really bums me out when people dismiss yoga for being "too easy."
 (Have you tried Bikram?)
-Or that it isn't good cardio.
-(Let's revisit that after we go to the heart-pounding vinyasa class at my local studio—after the panting subsides.)
+Or say that it isn't good cardio.
+(Let's revisit that after we go to the heart-pounding Vinyasa class at my local studio—after the panting subsides.)
 One of the reasons that yoga and I have had such a consistent relationship is that there are so many options to choose from, depending on my mood or goals.
 The fact that it keeps my mind clear and my body strong is just a bonus.

 I get bored really easily, hence why running and I are on the outs must of the time, and why I think that the cardio section of the gym is just one of the saddest places ever.
-I need to be distracted by the fact that I can barely breathe and my muscles are screaming "when!", and the mind-numbing monotony of those machines is certainly not the way to do that.
-But I can get on board with the common backbone of all varieties of physical yoga (because what we know as "yoga" in the West is just a small facet of what it actually encompasses): Physical and mental balance, mind-body connection, and focus on the present moment.
-Meanwhile, being able to select from a menu of physical varieties keeps it interesting.
+I need to be distracted from the fact that I can barely breathe and my muscles are screaming "when!", and the mind-numbing monotony of those machines is certainly not the way to do that.
+But I can get on board with the common backbone of all varieties of physical yoga (because what we know as "yoga" in the West is just a small facet of what it actually encompasses): physical and mental balance, flexibility and strength, the mind-body connection, and a focus on the present moment.
+Meanwhile, being able to select from a wide range of physical varieties keeps it interesting.
 But, whether you’re brand new to the yoga world or are a die-hard Ashtanga fan, the menu of class options can be a bit confusing and overwhelming.
 To help us make sense of some of the most common types of yoga, we turned to a certified yoga instructor to fill us in and help us determine how to pick the right style to satisfy our every mood or need.

 “This particular type of practice is what most people think yoga is: body, mind, breath,” explains Howe.
-In other words, Hatha is basically an umbrella term for all kinds of physical yoga, the "trunk" of the tree if more specific styles like Bikram and vinyasa are the branches.
+In other words, Hatha is basically an umbrella term for all kinds of physical yoga, or the "trunk" of the tree if more specific styles like Bikram and Vinyasa are the branches.
 That means you can get a pretty mixed bag when selecting a Hatha class, but they typically tend to be a very straightforward combination of poses along with breathing basics and aren't usually the most challenging option.
 “Typically, there is a beautiful flow to the class, making it extremely inviting for beginners due to its gentle nature and ease of pace,” says Howe, who adds that Hatha yoga is beneficial for those who tend to ignore messages from their bodies and push themselves, because the practice is specifically designed to be deliberately slow and gentle.

 Try it if: You're a creature of habit who doesn't mind a challenge.

-Ashtanga is similar to vinyasa or power yoga in that it links breath to movement and cycles through different poses, but the difference is that it's composed of six specific pose sequences.
+Ashtanga is similar to Vinyasa in that it links breath to movement and cycles through different poses, but the difference is that it's composed of six specific pose sequences.
 You flow through them quickly and deliberately, only moving on to the next sequence after you're able to master the former—and they're no picnic.
-But Ashtanga is also rooted in ancient yogic tradition, giving you a kick-ass connection with the past.

-Bikram is a type of hot yoga with its own very specific set of rules: Classes are 90 minutes long and consist of a repetitive sequence of the same 26 poses, the studio is heated to 105 degrees with 40 percent humidity, and the floor is carpeted.
+Bikram is a type of hot yoga with its own set of very specific rules: Classes are 90 minutes long and consist of the same sequence of 26 particular poses every time, the studio is heated to 105 degrees with 40 percent humidity, and the floor is carpeted.
 “An added benefit here is when going consistently to this type of class, you have the comparison of how each pose is evolving for you, as the class never changes,” says Howe.
 Discipline is the chief vibe; in fact there's no music, talking, clapping, or hands-on instructor adjustments.
 It is very tough, but it doesn't boast a cult following for nothing.
 And, the calorie burn may be significant.

-Try it if you're detail-oriented, or if you've already established a yoga practice and are looking to improve on balance and posture.
+Try it if: You’re detail-oriented, or if you've already established a yoga practice and are looking to improve your balance and posture.

-Try it if you need to iron out some kinks during a rest day or de-stress your mind and body.
+Try it if: You need to iron out some kinks during a rest day or de-stress your mind and body.

 Restorative yoga is all about focusing on your breath in conjunction with gentle stretching, making it a great option if you're feeling sore, need to find some balance, or just want to decompress from a long day at the office (or all of the above).
 Howe says ultimately, the aim is to restore the body and mind to “rest and digest” with the parasympathetic nervous system rather than the “fight or flight” sympathetic nervous system that so often dominates our busy, stressful, and overwhelmed lives.
 Classes often emphasize staying in poses for a longer period of time, so that you can really sink deeply into your stretch and open up physically and mentally.
 “There’s the addition of blankets, bolsters, and blocks, filling all the gaps and allowing the body permission to surrender and marinate,” shares Howe.